 Your investments will be segregated from investments belonging to PSIL.
-Investments registered or recorded in the name of an Eligible Third Party may be pooled with those of one or more of PSIL's or Cantor's other clients.
-The effect of pooling is described in Clause 9 below.
+Investments registered or recorded in the name of an Eligible Third Party may be held in an omnibus account with those of one or more of PSIL's or Cantor's other clients.
+The effect of this omnibus account is described in Clause 9 below.

 PSIL may use a wide range of Eligible Third Parties globally to hold your investments.
-Where PSIL uses another group company, the details of such group company are as follows: The Bank of New York Mellon whose registered address is at 225 Liberty Street, New York, New York 10286, USA (www.bnymellon.com).
+PSIL may use The Bank of New York Mellon, an affiliate company, whose registered address is at 225 Liberty Street, New York, New York 10286, USA (www.bnymellon.com) to hold your investments,